iBz-04/offeline/README.md

    - Update Chrome/Edge to the latest version
    - Update graphics drivers
    - Check chrome://gpu to confirm WebGPU status

-- Tavily key errors
-   - Make sure you’ve saved the key in the Search settings UI
-   - Or set `NEXT_PUBLIC_TAVILY_API_KEY` in your environment
-   - The app will fall back to DuckDuckGo if Tavily isn’t configured

 - Desktop app doesn’t start
    - Run from the `desktop` folder: `pnpm install` then `pnpm electron:dev`